noopman/aaworkshopattendee/module-6-microservices-architecture/Exercise2.md

 ## Learning objectives

-- Create and Configure an Azure Storage Account
+- Create and Configure an Azure Storage Account.
-- Enable Logging for Azure Container Apps
+- Enable Logging for Azure Container Apps.
-- Set Up Diagnostic Settings in Azure Portal
+- Set Up Diagnostic Settings in Azure Portal.
-- Access and Analyze Logs
+- Access and Analyze Logs.
-- Understand Logging and Monitoring Best Practices
+- Understand Logging and Monitoring Best Practices.

 ## Prerequisites

 During this module you will also need 3 of the PowerShell variables used previously:

-- $location - Azure region where you created your first api resource group
+- $location - Azure region where you created your first api resource group.
-- $apiResourceGroup - Name of the Resource Group in which you have your Container APIs and Static Web App, from the first region
+- $apiResourceGroup - Name of the Resource Group in which you have your Container APIs and Static Web App, from the first region.
-- $managedEnvironment - Name of your Managed Environment for containers in **$apiResourceGroup**
+- $managedEnvironment - Name of your Managed Environment for containers in the API Resource Group.

 ## Step 1: Create a Storage Account and Update the Container App Environment